nimshafernando/Inventory-Management-System/README.md

-# Stock Management System 📦
+# Inventory Management System 📦

 **A Robust Solution for Inventory and Transaction Tracking**

-This Stock Management System is a desktop application built using **C#** and **Object-Oriented Programming (OOP)** principles, ensuring modularity, maintainability, and scalability.
+This Inventory Management System is a desktop application built using **C#** and **Object-Oriented Programming (OOP)** principles, ensuring modularity, maintainability, and scalability.
 The system features a seamless integration with a **MySQL database**, managed through **PHPMyAdmin**, to track and log all transactions comprehensively.

 ---